 I completed a B.A. in Theatre Arts at Marquette University in Milwaukee, WI, where I was awarded the four-year Liberace Foundation scholarship.
 While there I performed in many main stage and studio productions, including On the Twentieth Century, Machinal, Museum, Medea, and The Shadow Box.
 My senior thesis project was to direct a student production of Quilters, in which I also performed as one of my actors got sick right before opening!

 During college I was also fortunate to perform with the Menomonee Falls Community Players in a production of 1940s Radio Hour (Connie Miller), and was chosen as an acting intern for the Milwaukee Chamber Theatre‘s Shaw Festival in 1995.

 Marquette is where I learned just how many little pieces have to fit together to make a successful production happen.
 I worked as a student apprentice in the Scene Shop, where I built, painted, and set up lighting for 5 or more shows a year, and also spent time working in the Box Office, learning the business end of putting on a season.
 When I was not performing, I was backstage on the running crew, assisting actors with wardrobe, or running the light board.

-I have worked extensively on and offstage with both the Los Alamos Little Theatre and the Los Alamos Light Opera.
+I serve as a volunteer in the Costume Shop at the Santa Fe Opera, and I have worked extensively on and offstage with both the Los Alamos Little Theatre and the Los Alamos Light Opera.
 I directed the LALO production of The Mystery of Edwin Drood in October 2013, and served as the producer for LALT’s production of Stones in His Pockets in May 2013.
 In March, 2016, I directed the New Mexico premiere of Lions in Illyria, a children’s adaptation of Shakespeare’s Twelfth Night by Robert Kauzlaric, for LALT.